Skip to content

 One caveat to note with Bluehost’s entry-level shared hosting plans is relatively tight constraints around monthly site visitors compared to some competitors.
 Accounts are capped at 100,000 visits per month.

-While enough headroom for many personal blogs and small business sites, ecommerce stores anticipating spikes around promotions or publishers targeting content growth could hit ceilings requiring premature upgrades to VPS or dedicated plans.
+While there is enough headroom for many personal blogs and small business sites, e-commerce stores anticipating spikes around promotions or publishers targeting content growth could hit ceilings, requiring premature upgrades to VPS or dedicated plans.

-Some rivals like HostGator accommodate up to 20x more traffic (500k+ visits)monthly in starter tiers before resource usages prompt transitions to pricier platforms.
+Some rivals, like HostGator, accommodate up to 20x more traffic (500k+ visits)monthly in starter tiers before resource usage prompts transitions to pricier platforms.

 So prospective Bluehost customers should factor in any substantial growth projections early and budget adequately.
-Bluehost’s own site touts being able to “handle millions of visitors” but that is only realistic on costlier dedicated packages.
+Bluehost’s site boasts of being able to “handle millions of visitors,” but that is only realistic for costlier dedicated packages.

 Recent Bluehost Hosting customer complaints: